Condoms are one of the most effective ways to prevent pregnancy and protect against sexually transmitted infections (STIs).

 - After orgasm or ejaculation, pull out of your partner’s body while your penis is still erect.
 Hold the condom in place with one hand while you pull out.
 Holding the condom prevents slippage, which could introduce semen or fluids into your partner’s body.

-Female condoms, or internal condoms, are larger than male condoms.
+Inside condoms are larger than outside condoms.
 However, most people can still use them comfortably and effectively.
-Female condoms are primarily used for vaginal sex, but they can also be used for anal sex.
+Inside condoms are primarily used for vaginal sex, but they can also be used for anal sex.

-Like male condoms, female condoms are highly effective at preventing pregnancy and reducing the risk of sharing STIs when used correctly.
+Like outside condoms, inside condoms are highly effective at preventing pregnancy and reducing the risk of sharing STIs when used correctly.